Mee pok: Soup

 Soup is served in a bowl as a side dish accompanying the "dry" variant, or served together with the noodles for the "soup" version where the sauce is omitted.
 Traditionally, the soup is boiled and simmered overnight with old hen, pork bones, dried sole fish, and soybean.
 The resulting broth is rich in taste and cloudy in appearance.

 Mee pok noodles

-Usually, the noodles are factory-made, and requires substantial preparation before cooking.
+Usually, the noodles are factory-made, and require substantial preparation before cooking.
 Different hawkers prepare and cook their noodles differently, but the desired outcome is the same: springy al dente noodles.

 Hawkers often toss the noodles vigorously to remove excess flour and soda and to separate noodles which have stuck together.
 Other processes include stretching the noodles, cutting into a desired length, and separating into serving portions.

 The cooking process of the noodles consists of blanching in hot and cold water multiple times, though some hawkers omit the cold water.
 The noodles are drained and placed in either sauce or broth.